 Isaiah Blood was born in 1810 and grew up in the town of Ballston.
 He assumed ownership of his father's scythe shop and built it into one of the largest edge-tool works in the state.
 He also served as town supervisor, state assemblyman, and state senator.
 The book contains dozens of pictures, graphics, and maps; a genealogy of Blood's direct ancestors dating back to the 1600s; and a comprehensive history of Bloodville.
-Only 75 numbered copies were printed.
+Back in print for a limited time.

 Written in 1989, The Meatloaf Incident is loosely based on childhood adventures growing up in Hebron, New York (a small town near the Vermont border).
 Because it was printed for the benefit of family, there will be no other reprints (only 100 were made available to the public).

 David is a miner from the village of Ashdale.
 The problem is, the caves nearby have been mined of all iron and coal.
 In the library he learns that an ancient village used something called redstone for building powered rails to mines far away.
 However, the only redstone known to exist within a day’s journey is across Heath River in the forests of Banewood.
 Few have traveled inside of that dark, fearsome jungle, where zombies roam day and night, and spiders attack every minute.